Top Questions to Ask Before Your Breast Augmentation

 Of course, thinking about what size you are potentially wanting, and until you actually have the consults, this can be a little bit more difficult because the sizing process actually occurs during the consultation.
 This is where I help you to figure out what size that you are looking for.
 Coming in with at least a rough idea is important even though when I first do a consultation I ask you what cup size you wear now, and what cup size you would like to wear.
 That gives me a ballpark range as far as what to look for in the sizing process.

 Of course we know that cup size is not an actual determination of breast size, because that is only determined by who makes the bra.
 So, it’s the appearance that you will see in the sizing process that will be most important.
-Talking to Dr. Wiener about these issues, your medical history, and your desires for the surgery will help to get you the best result possible.
+Talking to Dr. Wiener about these issues, your medical history, and your desires for the breast augmentation surgery will help to get you the best result possible.